All Episodes

 Do what?

-Tunnels, sometimes so sophisticated that they include concrete reinforcement and rail lines for the purpose of pushing or having uh motorized carts carry the drugs under the border, sometimes way under, these things are 40, 50 feet down, uh, like mineshafts going across under the border.
+Tunnels sometimes so sophisticated that they include concrete reinforcement and rail lines for the purpose of pushing or having motorized carts carry the drugs under the border, sometimes way under.

-But in the meantime, what happens is the smugglers just go around the plug and then find another way to get out, and they use the remaining open tunnel that's in between, because Homeland Security has determined that it would cost millions and millions of dollars.
+But in the meantime, what happens is the smugglers just go around the plug and then find another way to get out and they use the remaining open tunnel that's in between because Homeland Security has determined that it would cost millions and millions of dollars.

-How much does dynamite cost now?
+How much does dynamite cost?

-Uh uh even a s uh take a slurry combination, a little concrete or something, poke holes in the top of these things and just fill it up with concrete.
+Even take a slurry combination, a little concrete or something, poke holes in the top of these things and just fill it up with concrete.

 How much does that cost?

-I can't I got ideas.
+I got ideas.

-Then there's this, and I offer all of these just for your contemplation of whether or not, and here's the overall overreaching concern and question.
+And I offer all of these just for your contemplation of whether or not, and here's the overall overreaching concern and question.

 Is the Bush administration interested in securing the borders of the United States?

-And I'm going to offer these pieces of evidence, you make up your mind.
+And I'm going to offer these pieces of evidence.

 You make the call.